zooniverse/front-end-monorepo/packages/lib-classifier/src/components/Classifier/components/SubjectViewer/components/SubjectGroupViewer/README.md

 }
 ```

-Some notes:
+Some notes on cell_style:

 - 'stroke' and 'strokeWidth' define the border around each cell, when that cell is idle (not being focused on, and not marked as selected)
-- 'highlight' and 'highlightWidth' define the border around each cell, when that cell is marked/selected.
+- 'selectedStroke' and 'selectedStrokeWidth' define the border around each cell, when that cell is marked/selected.
-- A cell can also be in the "has keyboard focus" state or the "has keyboard focus AND has been marked/selected" state, and those state are visually represented by a combination of 'stroke' colour and 'highlightWidth' size.
+- A cell can also be in the "has keyboard focus" state.
+This is visually represented by 'focusOutline'.
 - 'background' indicates the colour to fill the cell with when, e.g. the image doesn't fill the cell's available visible space.

 **Subject: Group Subjects**